jtsextonMITRE/nccoe-tls-visibility/source/A_ExecutiveSummary.rst

 was how TLS 1.2 was originally specified), deploy tools and architectural solutions that provide visibility into enterprise traffic within their network.
-Enterprise visibility into received network traffic should remain intact to enforce the organization's' security monitoring, analysis, and management policies.
+Enterprise visibility into received network traffic should remain intact to enforce the organization's security monitoring, analysis, and management policies.
 Monitoring and analysis tools that conform to their security policies are dependent on visibility solutions that enable an enterprise-authorized party to